roicoroy/ionic4-tooltips/README.md

 ## About

-Tooltips module for Angular 2+ and Ionic 4+.
+Tooltips module for AngularJS/Angular2+ and Ionic 2+.

-For AngularJS + Ionic 3 ([v0.0.1](https://github.com/jrquick17/ionic4-tooltips/releases/tag/v0.0.1)): `npm install ionic4-tooltips@0.0.1`
-For Angular 2-7 + Ionic 3 ([v0.0.1](https://github.com/jrquick17/ionic4-tooltips/releases/tag/v1.0.0)): `npm install ionic4-tooltips@1.0.0`

 * Try out the [demo](https://ionic4-tooltips.jrquick.com) to see it in action!
 * Checkout [my other Ionic/Angular project](https://github.com/jrquick17/ionic4-auto-complete) for autocomplete!
 * Visit [my website](https://jrquick.com) for other cool projects!

-Versions above 4.0.0 support Ionic 4 only.
-For older versions please use the `ionic3` branch.

 ## Documentation